vine77/nebula-workflow-examples/provision-gke-cluster/README.md

 **Notes:**
 - You must have a GCP bucket called `sandbox` for this example.
 This is where the Workflow stores the Terraform state file.
 - `gcp_region`, `gcp_location` can be used to change the target GCP location for the cluster
 - `gcp_project` identifies which GCP project to deploy under.
+Modify this value to deploy under your own project.

  ### Step 3 Notify with Slack
  Based on the successful provisioning of the cluster, we notify in slack using the Nebula Slack step that provisioning has succeeded: